coleenhuang/Where-was-I/README.md

 returns a list of all the books

 /books/:name
-return the book of that name
+returns the book of that name

+/chapters
+returns a list of all the chapters

+/chapters/:id
+return the chapter with that id

+/read/:user_id
+returns the chapters that the user has read or is in the middle of reading

+/read/:user_id/in_progress
+returns the chapters the user is in progress of reading

+/read/:user_id/finished
+returns the chapters the user has finished